 A grievance review process would involve a governing board or entity that is able to receive complaints from the public and provide resolution and consequences for any improper actions.

-At PATA we are referring to ceremonial experiences with psilocybin as an experience/session that is part of an indigenous communities' spiritual process around using psilocybin.
+Ceremonial experiences with psilocybin as an experience/session that is part of an indigenous community's spiritual process around using psilocybin.
 This process usually involves more than taking psilocybin and may include pre, during, and post activities/actions centered around connecting to a natural spirit in their belief system.

 In the broader community, the term ceremony or ceremonial experience, refers to a sitter's/guide's personal process for facilitating a session.
 This may include indigenous practices or be self-created.